Random-Access-Exomemory/fosscord.py/docs/api.rst

         The user is a Team User.
     .. attribute:: system

-        The user is a system user (i.e. represents Discord officially).
+        The user is a system user (i.e. represents Fosscord officially).
     .. attribute:: has_unread_urgent_messages

         The user has an unread system message.